-The Matterhorn might look like a mountain, but it's actually a metal-railed roller coaster which pulls riders up eight stories high before sending them flying down to earth past mountain scenes.
+The Matterhorn might look like a mountain, but it's actually a metal-railed roller coaster that pulls riders up eight stories high before sending them flying down to earth past mountain scenes.
 Riders get to catch a glimpse of the elusive Abominable Snowman along the way.
 If you went to Disneyland before 2015, you might even remember that snowman, with his glowing eyes.
 Today's version is much more exciting but not quite a creepy-looking as the old one.

 What You Need to Know

 - Location: Matterhorn Bobsleds is in Fantasyland

 - Restrictions: 42" (107 cm) or taller.
-Regardless of height, children under age 7 years must be accompanied by a person age 14 years or older.
+Regardless of height, children under age 7 years must be accompanied by a person aged 14 years or older.